esa-tu-darmstadt/altis_sycl/README.md

 - `-Xsclock=42MHz`: playing around with this might let difficult designs build, use this when using `-Xsseed` does not fix possible timing failures.
 If this does not help, be sure the design is "routable" by looking in the report's kernel memory section.
 Congestion on a variable might be the issue here.

 ## Benchmark Parameters
-Pass `--size`/`-s` to select between input sizes: 1, 2 and 3 (FPGA kernels are only optimized for sizes <= 3).
-Default is 1.
+Pass `--size`/`-s` to select between input sizes: 1, 2, 3.
+- Default is 1.
+- FPGA kernels are only optimized for sizes <= 3

 Pass `-n` to change how often a benchmark should be run.
-Default is 10.
+- Default is 10.

 _Note_:
 - **kMeans** and **FDTD2D** do not support the `-n` argument.